 Types of Background Checks

-The type of job and the job duties will dictate the appropriate background check you conduct.
+The type of job and the job duties will dictate the appropriate background check of your conduct.
 Not all screenings are suited for all job types.
 Consider the reason for screening.
-Make sure you are requesting data that is relevant to the job and if not, don’t inquire.
+Make sure you are requesting data that is relevant to the job, and if not, don’t inquire.

 For example, if the job does not require driving a vehicle for company business, a motor vehicle check is not necessary.